Our Process

 Domain-Driven Design (DDD) Architecture

-The Types of Software Architecture Designs styles
+The Types of Software Architecture Design Styles

-1. The Data centered Architecture Design
+1. The Data-Centered Architecture Design

-2. The Data flow Design Architectures
+2. The Data Flow Design Architectures

 1. It provides data backup, restores, and integrity features.